johnston9/la-donut/README.md

 ### Allauth Login/Register/Logout Pages and Security

   The user can browse and purchase items on the site but they are encouraged to create an account.
-They can do this or login or logout easili From My Account in the navbar.
+They can do this or login or logout easily from My Account in the navbar.
 There are also a number of other links to register, one being on the Home page, and on doing so the user is brought to the Allauth Register page.
 Like all other Allauth pages I customised it to give to a personal easy to use friendly feel.
 Allauth is used throughout the site to look after all security issues concerning users and deals with all other issues like forgetting passwords and email confirmations.<br>
   See [Allauth](documentation/allauth) for all Allauth images and testing images.

   The site has a number of other security measures firstly the use of front end measures to allow admin access only to admin.
 Then in the backend the use of @login_required for pages only for authenticated users and a redirect if the user is not a superuser for admin only functions.